 This project-based course applies the graphic design/visual communication techniques learned in the Graphic Design I class.
 Students are challenged to apply these methods and concepts previously learned to further develop their design skills by working with clients one on one.
 While strengthening their design skills through client work and skill exploration, students will explore graphic design industry specializations to drive their project based learning experiences.
 One of the desired outcomes of Graphic Design II-Specialized Design is to prepare students for careers as production artists, graphic and multimedia designers, web development and other specializations within the diverse graphic design industry.
 The other desired outcome is for students to further develop technical skills in the industry standard design software.
 Students are strongly encouraged to participate in the SkillsUSA Student Association.
-This course may be offered for dual enrollment.
 ADE/CTE approved program - ADE course title: Graphic Design III